 Piazza del Popolo is also the modern gateway to the most elegant shopping district in Rome.
 The “trident” of streets Via del Babuino, Via del Corso (much of the length is closed to traffic, great for strolling) and Via di Ripetta all lead into the Spanish Steps neighborhood.
 Two “grande dame” cafes face each other across the piazza, where celebrities and citizens see and are seen while sipping their drinks.
 Street musicians and buskers perform in the piazza and the music fills the whole space.
 One of the larger and most open piazzas in the city, it is where New Year’s and Mardi Gras fireworks celebrations are held.
 The area is served by the subway and excellent bus service.

-Italy Perfect’s Renata and Bellina apartments all are close to this fine location.
+Italy Perfect has many apartments close to this fine location.